ghost171/Audio_Bot_Recognition/README.md

 # Audio_Bot_Recognition
 This project representing Telegram Bot that reсognizes pronanciation of digits in audio.
+## How to use the program?
+You can execute audio_digits_recognition.py with command:

+    python3 audio_digits_recognition_bot.py
+If you want to change dataset or reset it you have to use the command:

+    python3 audio_digits_dataset_bot.py
 ## Audio_bot
 We have a telegram-bot that can receives audio, translate it to monocanal mode and put to wav directory.